dsp2003/clef/README.md

 Most of these were patched due to high userbase demand.
 The following races are currently supported:
  - Avali*
  - Avikan

+Races that DON'T need patching (they use vanilla fuel hatch objects.
+This may change if their authors decide to make unique objects.
+If this will happen, please let me know so I could patch them as well):
+ - Celestar
  - Familiar*
  - Kemono
  - Ningen